Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Results

-Finally, in Appendix \ref{sec:additional_RT_measures}, we perform the main analysis with 8 additional online reading measures, and the offline measure of reading speed.
-The main results largely hold for these additional measures.
+\subsection{Comparison to Reading Ease without Control for Text Content}

-\subsection{Comparison to reading ease without control for text content}
+A key aspect of our proposed framework is the utilization of a parallel corpus of original and human-simplified texts, which allows for content-controlled evaluations focusing on reading facilitation as a result of simplification.
+How does this approach compare to the direct prediction of reading times commonly performed in psycholinguistics, and also used in the context of readability \citep{nahatame2021text} (see discussion in Section~\ref{sec:discussion})?
+In the direct prediction approach, the quality of a readability scoring method $M$ is measured using the predictivity of $\text{Score}_{M,T}$ for $\text{ReadingEase}_{E,T}$ with different texts.

-In Appendix Figure \ref{fig:SM_all_levels_pearson_corr_RE_next_to_delta_RE_boot_FirstReading} we present the main evaluation, along with an evaluation of the direct prediction of reading ease measures for all the texts in the OneStopL1\&L2 data.
-We observe that the lack of control for content in the latter evaluation does affect the evaluation outcomes: for most methods, and especially the traditional formulas, the content-controlled evaluations yield lower correlations compared to the corresponding evaluations without such control.
-This suggests that these methods are substantially affected by the text topic, i.e. by factors that go beyond writing style.
-The big three and entropy, on the other hand, tend to obtain stable results across both evaluation methods.
+To address this question, in Appendix~\ref{sec:all_levels_results} Figure~\ref{fig:SM_all_levels_pearson_corr_RE_next_to_delta_RE_boot_FirstReading} we present a comparison between an evaluation of our main analysis and the direct prediction of reading ease measures for all the texts in the OneStopL1\&L2 data.
+We observe that the lack of control for content does affect the evaluation outcomes: for most readability scoring methods, and especially the traditional formulas, the content-controlled evaluations yield lower correlations compared to the corresponding evaluations without such control.
+This suggests that these methods are substantially affected by the text topic, i.e., by factors that go beyond writing style.
+A similar trend is observed for word length and frequency.
+Surprisal, UID, and entropy, on the other hand, tend to obtain stable results across both evaluation methods.